Detail Page

 written by Tom Henderson

 This resource provides explanations and animations that explore the physics of roller coasters.
 It is designed as a tutorial for either a teacher or learner to be used in conjunction with a unit on amusement park physics.
 The author uses free-body diagrams and detailed discussion to show how the force of gravity and the normal force act upon the roller coaster as it moves on a straight, curved, or looped track.
-A short self-test gauges user comprehension as well.
+A short self-test gauges user comprehension.
 This material is part of the larger Physics Classroom collection.

 Subjects Levels Resource Types